amethon/www/_shelf/Wonders_of_Abyssopelagia-1.md

 The fifth day of our voyage aboard the research vessel L'Exploration has come and gone, and I have had the opportunity to become more accustomed to life on the ship.
 As we journey towards Abyssopelagia, I have taken the chance to familiarize myself with the scientific equipment we will be using on this expedition.

-Dr. Maria Hernandez took me on a tour of the ship's scientific arsenal, which includes an array of advanced technologies and sophisticated diving suits and submersibles.
+Dr. Maria Hernandez took me on a tour of the ship's scientific arsenal, which includes an array of advanced technologies and sophisticated diving suits and submersible equipment.
 The level of innovation and advancement present in these tools is truly impressive, and I eagerly anticipate the opportunity to utilize them in our exploration of the deep sea.

 I am pleased to report that the leak in my cabin has been repaired, and I am now back in my own quarters, and I must say that it feels good to be back in my own space.
 The temporary quarters were comfortable enough, but it is always nice to have one's own things around.